Bought a car without a title

 Apply with Premier Title Loans For A Loan Buyout

-You’ll be pleased to know that Premier Title Loans offers buyouts on most eligible title loans.
+You’ll be pleased to know that Premier Title Loans offers buyouts on most eligible car title loans.
 That means we can get you a new payoff term and possibly reduce the interest rate on your current loan.
 All we require is proof and documentation of your current

 loan.
 That can be with the existing loan documents; we’ll need your lender’s contact information.

-We’ll reach out to them and attempt to refinance or buy out that loan, and in turn, you’ll get a fresh start with our lending offer.
+We’ll contact them and attempt to refinance or buy out that loan, and in turn, you’ll get a fresh start with our lending offer.
 Anyone who applies with us using a typical title loan or even a salvage title loan will be considered.
 Still, you have a better chance of approval if your vehicle has not been repossessed and you are current on the monthly payments.

 A satisfied customer after having his loan bought out.